-- (i) In order to be eligible for appearing at the semester final examination as a regular candidate, a student shall be required to have attended at least 70% of the total number of lectures/tutorials/laboratory classes held in the semester.
-The laboratory courses mean all laboratory/project/fieldwork/in-plant training or similar courses. - (ii) A student whose attendance is 60% to less than 70% in any course may be allowed to appear at the final examinations as an irregular student but he/she shall not be eligible for any scholarship or stipend.

-- (iii) Student having less than 60% attendance will not be allowed to appear at the final examinations of the semester. - (iv) The percentage of attendance of the readmitted students shall be counted from the date of the start of the semester or from his/her previous attendance of the semester.
+- (i) In order to be eligible for appearing at the semester final examination as a regular candidate, a student shall be required to have attended at least 70% of the total number of lecture/tutorial classes held in the semester. - (ii) A student whose attendance is 60% to less than 70% in any course may be allowed to appear at the final examinations as an irregular student but he/she shall not be eligible for any scholarship or stipend. - (iii) Student having less than 60% attendance will not be allowed to appear at the final examinations of the semester. - (iv) The percentage of attendance of the readmitted students shall be counted from the date of the start of the semester or from his/her previous attendance of the semester.